seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0101/keymaps/seagle0128/readme.md

     - Alt:      Left/Right
     - Win/Cmd:  Zoom In/Out.
 Push button to reset.
 Applicable for the browsers and some applications
 - Enter bootloader mode for flashing via `Fn+Del`.
 The RGB light is always red.
 No need to pull the SPACE keycap up now
+- Allow to configure RGB lighting in VIA.
 - On macOS, `F3` opens Mission Control and `F4` opens Launchpad without needing to configure shortcuts in System Preferences
 - Toggle N-Key Rollover (NKRO) via `Fn+Y`.
 On macOS, turning it off is able to address the conflict issue between Caps lock and input methods switching.
 - RGB lighting turns off when the computer sleeps